t-ae/singan-s4tf/README.md

 ### Cease WGAN-GP training

 As I wrote in [the issue](https://github.com/tamarott/SinGAN/issues/59), original implementation of gradient penalty looks wrong.
-And, according to [the WGAN-GP paper](https://arxiv.org/pdf/1704.00028.pdf), using batch norm in discriminator is prohibited.

 Anyway S4TF doesn't support higher-order differentiaion for now.
 So I decided not to use WGAN-GP.

 ### Use spectral normalization